wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    PROTIP: Bookmark the above link.

    ### Other training options which include cloud time

    * <a target="_blank" href="https://cloudacademy.com/library/azure/">cloudacademy.com/library/azure</a>
    * Pluralsight.com
    * LinkedIn Learning
    * ACloudGuru.com
+   <br /><br />

+   AZ-900 Cloud concepts: availability, fault tolerance, public/private/hybrid cloud, IaaS, PaaS, SaaS

    ### Other Training options with NO cloud time

    * <a target="_blank" href="https://www.udemy.com/course/microsoft-certified-azure-administrator/">Udemy.com</a> by Alan Rodriguez
    <br /><br />

+   ## Tenant

+   Below tenant”
+   • Can have multiple subscriptions per tenant (e.g. for depts.)
+   A <strong>Subscription</strong> is a billing boundary linked to an Azure account; AND A container for resource groups

+   Subscription types:
+   • Azure pass (e.g. with a course)
+   • MSDN (Developer Network)
+   • Azure trial
+   • Pay-as-you-go (most common)
+   • Enterprise (involves a minimum commitment)

+   Each Management Group is a container for one or more subscriptions
+   • You can build a hierarchy of these
+   • You can assign policies to a management group

+   Policies are rules stating which resources can be deployed to which locations
+   • Microsoft provides a number of built-in policies
+   • Create custom policies using JSON

+   Tags are your own metadata for:
+   • Searching
+   • Viewing
+   • Billing

+   Assign at resource level or resource group level
+   • Child resources don’t inherit tags from group level

+   Name and value pairs
+      • Project = Acme

    ## Microsoft Azure account